ado-san/gatsby-starter-netlify-cms/src/pages/products/index.md

 ---
-templateKey: 'product-page'
+templateKey: product-page
-path: /products
-title: Our Coffee
+title: AD Ventures Products & Services
 image: /img/jumbotron.jpg
-heading: Great coffee with a conscience
+heading: We build Superb Solutions
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  AD Ventures is the ultimate spot to talk design, technology, music and much more.
+We deliver and support web-based solutions with stunning designs.
+We craft gorgeous code, hosted on secure infrastructure but we also deliver accessible solutions and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png
-      text: >
+      text: >-
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        Web technologies are moving fast, and so we do.
+Our products are evolving based on the latest online trend.
+Currently we build responsive / multi-device websites, e-shops, web apps using many CMS, ReactJS, Ionic, Electron .. and more !
     - image: /img/coffee-gear.png
-      text: >
+      text: >-
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        We let you tell us your story and we make it a stunning website addressing your user needs.
+Design is a key part of showing who you are and giving a positive feeling at first glance.
+We select the right colors, typography and imagery to fit your unique identity.
     - image: /img/tutorials.png
-      text: >
+      text: >-
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+        We are big fans of Google analytics, Adwords and some alternative solutions to get you high ranked by search engines.
+We make sure that your clients and potential customers will find you !
     - image: /img/meeting-space.png
-      text: >
+      text: >-
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
-  heading: What we offer
+        We understand that when you contact us to get started building your new online presence, time is crucial.
+Our web development turn around is impressive, we take pride in speed and quality!
+  heading: We build Superb Solutions
-  description: >
+  description: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    AD Ventures is the ultimate spot to talk design, technology, music and much more.
+We deliver and support web-based solutions with stunning designs.
+We craft gorgeous code, hosted on secure infrastructure but we also deliver accessible solutions and we’re glad to pass that knowledge to anyone.
 main:
   heading: Great coffee with no compromises
   description: >